spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/signed-content.md

 5. In **CanvOS**, create a file named **.edge_custom_config,yaml**.

 6. Populate the YAML file with the following content.
 Replace the value for `base64EncodedValue` with the base64 encoded value of your public key.
+The PEM format is base64 encoded.
+If you have your public key in the PEM format, you only need to copy the base64 portion of the key, without the header nor footer.

    ```yaml
    content: